Frequently Asked Questions

 Probably.
 There’s tens of thousands of themes out there.
 If you tell us which theme, and we’ll try to figure out whether the theme is compatible.

-FacetWP integrates with Elementor and Beaver Builder.
+FacetWP integrates with Bricks, Elementor and Beaver Builder.

 Yes!
 FacetWP supports any plugin that uses post types to store products.
 WooCommerce, Easy Digital Downloads, and Jigoshop are all compatible.